39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) Guptas

-8. Which inscription proves that Chandragupta’s influence extended to western India?
+8. Which inscription proves Chandragupta Maurya’s influence in Western India?

-9. Which is the only pillar where Ashoka refers to himself as the Emperor of Magadha?
+9. Which is the only pillar inscription where Ashoka refers to himself as the emperor of Magadha?

-10. Name the source that is silent about ancient Indian trade routes:
+10. Which source remains silent on ancient Indian trade routes?

 (d) All of the above

-11. Which ruling dynasty granted the most villages to temples and Brahmins?
+11. Which ruling dynasty gave the maximum number of land grants to temples and Brahmins?

 (a) Gupta dynasty